compsocialscience/summer-institute/2020/festival.md

 __Speakers:__ [Nicolò Cavalli](https://www.sociology.ox.ac.uk/graduate/nicolo-cavalli.html) (SICSS-Duke 18, SICSS-Oxford 19), [Ridhi Kashyap](https://www.nuffield.ox.ac.uk/people/profiles/ridhi-kashyap/) (SICSS-Princeton 17, SICSS-Oxford 19),  and [Francesco Rampazzo](https://francescorampazzo.com/) (SICSS-Duke 18)

-__Moderator:__ [Vissého Adjiwanou](https://sociologie.uqam.ca/corps-professoral/professeurs-es/professeur/adjiwanou.visseho/) (SICSS-Princeton 17, SICSS-Cape Town 18, SICSS-Cape Town 19, SICSS-Montreal 20)
+__Moderator:__ [Vissého Adjiwanou](https://sociologie.uqam.ca/corps-professoral/professeurs-es/professeur/adjiwanou.visseho/) (SICSS-Princeton 17, SICSS-Cape Town 18, 19, SICSS-Montreal 20)

 __Description:__ The panel will begin with a broad introduction to digital and computational approaches to demography.
 Next, panelists will present examples drawing on some of their own work  of digital and computational approaches to demographic research in two areas: 1) migration and 2) digital inequality and its implications for demographic processes.
 Following these specific examples, the panel will reflect on future directions for digital demography, both in the context of the promises and perils of this emerging area in demographic research, as well as in relation to its role within the broader computational social science community.
 We aim for this conversation to include a wider discussion between panelists and participants, and encourage broad participation from those within computational social science, demography and population studies communities.